 - who seeks the highest good for others.

 Notice the emphasis on who.

 The Parable of the Father’s Love

-First, Jesus tells the parable of the faithful shepherd who will hunt high and low to find his lost sheep (vv.
+First, Jesus tells the parable of the faithful shepherd who hunts high and low to find his lost sheep (vv.
 4-7).
 Then he tells the parable of the faithful woman who goes on a search and discovery mission to find her missing coin (vv.
 8-10).
 The words that He uses to express the elation of heaven—“rejoicing” (v.
 5), “rejoice” (v.
 6) and “more joy” (v.
-7)—are in stark contrast to His audience’s cold and gloomy attitude toward those they considered sinners.
+7)—are in stark contrast to His audience’s cold and gloomy attitude towards those they considered sinners.

 But let’s pick up the less popular account of what the older son did not do with his inheritance.

 Notice the way Jesus describes the oldest son’s actions and reactions.
 First, we learn that “the older son was in the field” working (v.
 25).
 The man is hardworking and dutiful.